OP-DSL/OPS/apps/CloverLeaf/README.md

    all: clean core seq openmp mpi #cuda

 3. Build the Cloverleaf applications.
-The following will build the developer version, MPI, MPI+OpenMP and CUDA
+The following will build the developer version, MPI, MPI+OpenMP, CUDA, MPI+CUDA, OpenCL and OpenACC (if your compiler supports OpenACC)

    cd ~/OPS/apps/Cloverleaf/